 SIEM provides a necessary foundation for robust cloud security, but the complexity of setting up logging across different cloud workloads (and in cases where logging is impossible or prohibitively expensive) can result in serious visibility gaps.

 NDR with packet analysis and cloud record store covers what SIEM misses for detection and investigation.
 Want to use packets to stop a data exfiltration attack?
-You can see how Reveal(x) detects threats in a realistic cloud environment in our online demo.
+Learn how SaaS-based Reveal(x) 360 eliminates blind spots and detects threats in cloud environments.